masolimano/maneage/README.md

       with `v0`.
 Here is one suggestion on when to tag: when you have fully adopted the pipeline and have got the first (initial) results, you can make a `v1` tag.
-Subsequently when you first start reporting the resutls to your colleages, you can tag the commit as `v2`.
+Subsequently when you first start reporting the results to your colleagues, you can tag the commit as `v2`.
 Afterwards when you submit to a paper, it can be tagged `v3` and so on.